Hotels in the city have embraced the 21st Century and created some of Manchester's best bars which just happen to be located in a hotel...

 0161 674 9180

-The place where Mr Rolls & Mr Royce first met in 1904 and decided to knock together a few engines, the Midland Hotel is undoubtedly one of Manchester’s most impressive landmarks and has housed many a visitor over the years.
+The place where Mr Rolls & Mr Royce (allegedly) first met in 1904 and decided to knock together a few engines, the Midland Hotel is undoubtedly one of Manchester’s most impressive landmarks and has housed many a visitor over the years.
 It’s also reported that Hitler was a big fan of the architecture, and that he ordered the Luftwaffe to avoid bombing around the Town Hall so as to preserve the building.
-Located inside, you’ll find The French, as well as Mr Coopers which is perfect for a few bevvies and some food.
-Their gin selection is outstanding and although I’ve yet to eat here – I’ve heard it’s very, very good.
+Inside, you’ll find Adam Reid at The French, as well as the newly renamed Mount Street Bar which is perfect for a few bevvies and some food.
+Their gin selection is outstanding and the food is very, very good.

-Mr Cooper’s House & Garden, The Midland Hotel, Peter St, Manchester M60 2DS
+Mount Street Dining Room & Bar, The Midland Hotel, Peter St, Manchester M60 2DS

 0161 235 4781